JonUK/javascript-with-typescript/README.md

 An example of how to use webpack with Babel to start using TypeScript within an existing JavaScript project.

-The following article accompanies this repo. https://keepinguptodate.com/pages/2019/12/gradually-migrating-to-typescript/
+The following article accompanies this repo.<br />
+https://keepinguptodate.com/pages/2019/12/gradually-migrating-to-typescript/

 ## Screenshot of word count example webpage